Birmingham Six: Arrests and questioning

 When they reached Heysham, Lancashire, they and others were subject to a Special Branch stop and search.
 The men did not tell the police of the true purpose of their visit to Belfast, a fact that was later held against them.
 While the search was in progress the police were informed of the Birmingham bombings.
 The men agreed to be taken to Morecambe, Lancashire, police station for forensic tests.
 On the morning of 22 November, after the forensic tests and questioning by the Morecambe police, the men were transferred to the custody of West Midlands Serious Crime Squad police unit.
 Callaghan was taken into custody on the evening of 22 November.

-While the men were in the custody of the West Midlands Police they were allegedly deprived of food and sleep, and were sometimes interrogated for as much as 12 hours without a break.
+While the men were in the custody of the West Midlands Police they were allegedly deprived of food and sleep and were sometimes interrogated for as much as 12 hours without a break.
 Threats were made against them and they suffered abuse: punches, dogs being let loose within a foot of them, and a mock execution.
-William Power alleged that he was assaulted by members of Birmingham Criminal Investigation Department.
-Richard McIlkenny's daughter said, "When they (the family) saw him the next day, he had been so badly beaten he was unrecognisable."
+William Power said that officers from Birmingham police Criminal Investigation Department assaulted him.
+Richard McIlkenny's daughter said, "When they (the family) saw him the next day, he had been so badly beaten he was unrecognisable".

 Power confessed while in Morecambe while Callaghan, Walker and McIlkenny confessed at Queens Road in Aston, Birmingham.

 Trial

 On 12 May 1975, the six men were charged with murder.
 Three other men, James Kelly, Mick Murray and Michael Sheehan, were charged with conspiracy.

 The trial began on 9 June 1975 at the Crown Court sitting at Lancaster Castle, before Mr Justice Bridge and a jury.
 After legal arguments the statements made in November were deemed admissible as evidence.
 The unreliability of these statements was later established.
 Thomas Watt provided circumstantial evidence about John Walker's association with Provisional IRA members.

-Forensic scientist Dr Frank Skuse used positive Griess test results to claim that Hill and Power had handled explosives.
+Forensic scientist Frank Skuse used positive Griess test results to claim that Hill and Power had handled explosives.
 Callaghan, Hunter, McIlkenny and Walker all had tested negative.
 GCMS tests at a later date were negative for Power and contradicted the initial results for Hill.
-Skuse's claim that he was 99% certain that Power and Hill had explosives traces on their hands was opposed by defence expert Dr Hugh Kenneth Black of the Royal Institute of Chemistry, the former HM Chief Inspector of Explosives, Home Office.
+Skuse's claim that he was 99% certain that Power and Hill had explosives traces on their hands was opposed by defence expert Hugh Kenneth Black of the Royal Institute of Chemistry, the former HM Chief Inspector of Explosives, Home Office.
 Skuse's evidence was clearly preferred by Bridge.
 The jury found the six men guilty of murder.
 On 15 August 1975, they were each sentenced to 21 life sentences.